juanisimus/juanisimus/readme.md

 ### **About me.**

 Hi, I'm Daniel!
-I'm a brand new Backend developer looking for an oportunity to apply the knowledge acquired during 2020 mainly in the Platzi platform plus muy previous background as Mechanical Engineer.
+I'm a brand new Backend developer looking for an opportunity to apply the knowledge acquired during 2020 mainly in the Platzi platform plus muy previous background as Mechanical Engineer.

 * I love to learn new technologies, I have been learning a broad spectrum of knowledge in IT, finding the backend the more suitable thing for me.
 In this readme file I will show you what I have learned so far.

-* I like to explore IT technologies, a lot of things are new to me but I like to ask or consult some friends or the community to satysfy my curiosity
+* I like to explore IT technologies, a lot of things are new to me but I like to ask or consult some friends or the community to satisfy my curiosity

 * I currently have finished four paths in the Platzi Platform.
 Click on the **badges** to be redirected to the website of each path so you can see the curriculum of them